evelynjulia/a500_notebooks/project_idea.md

-# Project idea - Eve
+# ATSC 500 Project notes - Eve

 31 October

+# Project idea:
-project idea - understand model’s boundary layer scheme (maybe just pick one NAEFS model) compare this with sonde data (somewhere in the states where there is lots of data) and then compare with the soundings to see how well the model does at predicting the boundary layer
+Understand model’s boundary layer scheme (maybe just pick one NAEFS model) Compare this with sonde data (somewhere in the states where there is lots of data) and then compare with the soundings to see how well the model does at predicting the boundary layer.

-see what variables are available in the model and how I could compare it.
+## Questions:
+- How many days of data do I need from the models?

-would this be for cases? or for a long time series? eg. look at just he stable nocturnal boundary layer
+- Would this be for cases? or for a long time series? eg. look at just he stable nocturnal boundary layer --> Would have to be for certain cases because I can't get a time series from sounding data

-Phil said something about predicting when the model will do well?
+- Phil said something about predicting when the model will do well?
 Not sure about this… ask him maybe?

-— NAPS —> national air pollution prevalence stations
+- Do I need to interpolate to a particular station?

+## To do
 ** find 2 or 3 background papers that are topical what are the key research papers in this particular area eg. papers that have compared model boundary layer to obs and how do they compare? what are their metrics and statistical tests that they use

+## Extra notes:
-In class we will learn how to work with 150G of data with x-array
+- In class we will learn how to work with 150G of data with x-array
+- NAPS: national air pollution prevalence stations

+# Project notes:

+## See what variables are available in the model and how I could compare it:

 **Data in NAEFS netCDF files:**
 - Latent Heat Net Flux